Skip to main content

 Furnishing Alcohol to Minors

 It is illegal to knowingly sell, furnish, or purchase with the intent to sell or furnish, any liquor, malt or brewed beverage to a person who is less than 21 years of age.
 You can be convicted of furnishing alcohol even if you are under age 21.
-The fine for first offense is at least $1,000 and second or more is $2,500.
+The fine for a first offense is at least $1,000 and a second or more is $2,500.
 Jail is up to one year for all.

 Public Urination & Defecation Ordinance